-You’ve made the decision to protect the data privacy and security of your colleagues, customers and community—now the hunt begins for the right software to manage all of your sensitive data, keep you compliant and remediate risks.
+You’ve made the decision to protect the data privacy and security of your colleagues, customers, and community.
+Now the hunt begins for the right software to manage all of your sensitive data, keep you compliant, and remediate risks.
 However there are more than 300 data privacy software companies to choose from according to the International Association of Privacy Professionals (IAPP), making the process

-Before you buy in, ask these six questions of your data privacy management tool of choice to better understand what the software will do to improve your compliance posture and reduce the risks associated with a data breach.
+To select the best data privacy management tool for your organization, it’s important to understand how the software will improve your compliance posture and reduce the risks associated with a data breach.
 Here are the key areas to consider when reviewing your software options.

 Does it offer a clear picture of your entire data landscape?